Master of Tourism Management

 Career opportunities

-The Master of Tourism Management will expand your potential to take on high-level management roles in the tourism industry or in related organisations.
 Positions include senior managerial roles in destination marketing, event management or in a tourism planning, policy advisor or analyst roles in local, regional councils or central government.
-Or consultant or research officer in tourism, event management or regional development bodies.

 Programme information